faenrandir/a_careful_examination/documents/spiritual_experiences-testimony-holy_ghost/parts-of-an-LDS-spiritual-experience.md

+---
+title: "The parts of an LDS spiritual experience"
+permalink: /parts-of-an-lds-spiritual-experience/
+doctype: snippet
+layout: page
+---

 #### The LDS Spiritual Experience

 I believe that the archetypal LDS spiritual experience involves a _mixture_ of these 4 things: